macbraughton/pwfu/README.md

 The *secret* is just something you store locally that helps the program to generate hashes that are unique.
 This is called salting.

-The *seed* is optional, but helps if you want to a more complex password from a simple phrase.
+The *seed* is optional, but you can use if you want to create a *deterministic hash*.

 ## Usage